jahall/fairteams/README.md

 Choose fair teams from a pool of players.

 ## TODO
-Required:
-1. Propagate nice red/blue colors through the app

 Nice to have:
+1. View player sliders per skill
-1. Export / load from csv
+2. Export / load from csv
-2. Add historical matches with dates, scores and comments
+3. Add historical matches with dates, scores and comments